 (c) assist the Parties in meeting shared cross border and global challenges.

-2. The Parties recognize that effective regulatory cooperation requires the participation of <regulatory authorities> that possess the authority and technical expertise to lead or support the development, adoption or implementation of <regulation>.
+2. The Parties recognize that effective regulatory cooperation requires the participation of regulatory authorities that possess the authority and technical expertise to lead or support the development, adoption or implementation of regulation.

 3. Accordingly, where appropriate, each Party should encourage its <regulatory agencies and regulators> to engage in mutually beneficial regulatory cooperation activities with relevant governmental counterparts of the other Parties in appropriate circumstances to achieve these objectives.